 2. Anyone Can Do It

 Today, anyone can join orienteering events.
 They are also a mainstay of Boy Scout and Girl Scout camporees a testament to the accessibility of the sport.
-As orienteers increase in skill so does their courses.
-In tougher course, technological gadgets such as GPSs come in handy and are indispensable as the orienteers equipment.
+As orienteers increase in skill so do their courses.
+In the tougher course, technological gadgets such as GPSs come in handy and are indispensable as the orienteers’ equipment.